 Test environment: normal; see annex B.2.

-RF channels to be tested: FFS; see subclause 4.9.1.
+RF channels to be tested for single carrier: B and T; see subclause 4.9.1.

-Base Station RF Bandwidth positions to be tested for multi-carrier: FFS in single-band operation, see subclause 4.9.1; FFS in multi-band operaton, see subclause 4.9.1.
+Base Station RF Bandwidth positions to be tested for multi-carrier and/or CA:

+- BRFBW and TRFBW in single-band operation, see subclause 4.9.1;

+- BRFBW_T'RFBW and B'RFBW_TRFBW in multi-band operaton, see subclause 4.9.1.

-As the requirement is TRP the beam pattern(s) may be set up to optimise the TRP measurement procedure (see annex F) as long as the required TRP output power level is achieved.
+Directions to be tested: As the requirement is TRP the beam pattern(s) may be set up to optimise the TRP measurement procedure (see annex I) as long as the required TRP output power level is achieved.

 6.7.3.4.2 Procedure